Classes

 -

-is an auto-updating container type in Realm returned from object queries.Results can be queried with the same predicates as
+Resultsis an auto-updating container type in Realm returned from object queries.Results can be queried with the same predicates as

-and you can chain queries to further filter query results.Results cannot be created directly.
+List<T>and you can chain queries to further filter query results.Results cannot be created directly.

 See moreDeclaration